 The university does not award graduate credit for portfolio-based experiential learning.
 Graduate field experiences that are included as a part of the official degree program must be completed under the direction of university faculty in the student’s field of study.

 Advanced standing examinations will not be accepted for graduate credit in degrees other than the Master of Divinity degree.
 Applicants to the Master of Divinity program who have a bachelor’s degree in religion, religious education or other fields within Christian ministry may request evaluation of transcripts for advanced standing in the Master of Divinity degree.
 Advanced standing for the Master of Divinity degree is defined as a waiver to take advanced coursework in lieu of introductory coursework.
 The School of Religion and Philosophy will make the determination relative to advanced standing through evaluation of undergraduate coursework.

 Petition for Course Substitution

 Under certain circumstances, substitutions for required courses may be necessary and appropriate.
 The student must have approval from the graduate advisor prior to initiating a course substitution.
-The substitution must be approved by the external campus executive director/dean (if appropriate), the dean of the appropriate school, and the vice president of external campuses and graduate services.
+The substitution must be approved by the external campus executive director/dean (if appropriate), the dean of the appropriate school, and the vice president of academic affairs.
 Substitutions for core courses are not allowed.
 Under certain circumstances, up to six hours of substitutions may be allowed in the M.Ed. core.
 The dean of the Don Williams School of Education may recommend substitutions for required courses for teacher certification, if allowable under state certification policies.
-An electronic form is available from the dean of the respective school, the external campus executive director/dean or the vice president of external campuses and graduate services.
+An electronic form is available from the dean of the respective school, the external campus executive director/dean or the vice president of academic affairs.